 I do wish the Mercury could get it right sometimes.

-Returning to the sub-committee I am pleased that Cllr Haddock has the interests of Folly Island at heart but I am sure the matter of the sun rising in the east and setting in the west was discussed with residents and later addressed by Wrenbridge with their consultancy team.
+Returning to the sub-committee I am pleased that Cllr Haddock has the interests ofat heart but I am sure the matter of the sun rising in the east and setting in the west was discussed with residents and later addressed by Wrenbridge with their consultancy team.

 But on the matter of Bircherley Green I have to disagree with him.